GoDaddy Maximum Hosting Review and Coupons for 2023

 Does the Maximum account do automatic backups?

-Does GoDaddy include a dedicated IP address with this plan?
+Is there a dedicated IP address included with the Maximum?

 What does "Automated Backups" mean?